richard-blazek/RockPaperScissors/README.md

 # Rock-paper-scissors
-Implementation of the rock-paper-scissors cellular automata
+Implementation of the rock-paper-scissors cellular automaton